 A-tsa Lodge worked under a school-based fiscal year, generally running from September to August.

-A-tsa Lodge joined Cahuilla Lodge # 127 in 1974, although some National records erroneously indicate 1976.
-At this time, it is not know why the discrepancy exists.
+A-tsa Lodge joined Cahuilla Lodge # 127 in 1974, although some records erroneously indicate 1976.
+At this time, it is not known why the discrepancy exists.